The Department of Political Science

 Picture yourself in any one of our exciting range of placements: observing foreign policy debates at the Council on Foreign Relations; mediating commercial disputes at the Department of Consumer Affairs; assisting with the investment of City pension funds in the Bureau of Asset Management or reviewing corporate tax returns in the Office of Tax Policy; exploring the criminal justice system in the D.A.'s office or defending women's rights at NOW; or doing casework for your Senator, Congressperson, or City Council member.

-You'll receive 3 credits, and can take the course up to two times (varying the internship) for a total of 6 credits.
+1. You will receive 3 credits and can take the course up to two times with a different internship.
+You can get a total of 6 credits

-You must be a sophomore, junior, or senior in good standing.
+3. You must be a sophomore, junior, or senior in good standing

 Internships are offered every Fall and Spring semester, but not in the Summer.